LoPezous/Super-innate-sayen/README.md

 (replace ***path*** by the path to the folder where you downloaded the repository)
 ## usage
 1. Store your .fcs files in a folder named **files** inside the main folder
-2. The files' names must contain some tags:
+2. The files' names must contain some tags seperated by underscores:
 BL for baseline timepoint
 DXX for other timepoints (replace XX by the number of days)
 The animal tag